 Now you can cut around the outline of your doodle and you have a super simple element to add to your card.
 This is a great option if you don’t have lots and lots of stamps.
 I know that some of you may shy away from drawing altogether.
-I take out a piece of paper and do a little drawing every day and it’s really a great habit to get in to.
-If you only spent 5 minutes, its a great way to add to your crafting skills.
+I take out a piece of paper and do a little drawing every day and it’s really a great habit to get into.
+If you only spent 5 minutes, it’s a great way to add to your crafting skills.
 It’s also an amazing stress reducer.

 The layered elements along with the bright colors, just really speak spring to me.
 I had lots of fun making these cards.

 The layers for the bunny are as follows: